Skip to content

-Security > 2-Factor Authentication
+2-Factor Authentication

 One of the ways that users put themselves at risk of cybercrime is with their choice of passwords or by saving their passwords to the device they are using.
 SimplePay has an option to have 2 layers of login security, called 2-Factor Authentication (2FA).
-This feature requires users to enter a verification code as an additional step when logging into SimplePay with their username and password.
+This feature requires users to enter a verification code as an additional step when logging in to SimplePay with their username and password.
 The verification code is obtained from an authentication app that users will need to download.

-• Go to the Profile icon > User Profile.
+• Go to the Profile icon () > User Profile.

-• Under 2-Factor Authentication, click on Enable 2-Factor Authentication and enter your SimplePay password.
+• Under 2-Factor Authentication, click on Enable 2-Factor Authentication, and enter your SimplePay password.

 • Follow the 3-step process shown on the screen:

-1. Download a 2-factor authentication app.
+1. Download a 2FA app.
+The following ones are available:

 2. Scan the QR Code using the authentication app.